 Do parents/carers need to stay in the classes?

 Yes.
-Health and safetly guidelines dictate that the ratio of adults to children is high in Early Years.
-Also, the class leader will lead the activities and communicate effectively with the children but should any disciplinary procedures (beyond polite requests) be required, the parents/carers will need to step in.
+Health and safety guidelines dictate that the ratio of adults to children is high in Early Years.
+Also, I (the class leader) will lead the activities and communicate effectively with the children but should any disciplinary procedures (beyond polite requests) be required, parents/carers will need to step in.
 It may also be helpful for parents/carers to help guide/suggest ideas to their children at some points, this may be suggested vocally.
 I encourage children to be left alone as much as possible.

 Can I bring my much younger/older child to sit in but not get involved in the class?

 Yes – but please ensure they do not disrupt the activities.
 If they do get involved you will be asked to pay for them at the sibling rate.

 No – this is the age recommended but you may have a very enthusiastic and confident 2.5year old who you feel would do well in the classes, or you may have a 6year old who is home schooled / out of school for a day and you think they would do well.
 It is your choice as a parent, but be aware the majority of the class will be of this age.
 In school holidays older children are welcome.